 HILICON is a world leading company in developing and manufacturing chromatography products for HILIC (hydrophilic interaction liquid chromatography) separation of polar and hydrophilic compounds.
 They offer a broad range of HILIC products under the brand names of iHILIC®-Fusion, iHILIC®-Fusion(+), iHILIC®-Fusion(P), and iSPE®-HILIC.

-Breast cancer, the most common cancer in women, needs improved drugs to increase patient survival.
-Our innovation, a small molecule that simultaneously affects two well-recognized cancer targets, the STAT3 protein and G-quadruplex (G4) DNA structures, will reduce drug-resistance and improve treatment.
+Triple-negative breast cancer, a hard-to-treat cancer subtype more common in young women, needs improved drugs to increase patient survival.
+Our innovation, a small molecule that targets G-quadruplex DNA structures, will selectively eradicate triple-negative breast cancer cells, and thereby improve treatment.

 Nordic Biomarker AB – a manufacturer of latex reagents for coagulation and clinical chemistry analyzers